Surfskills/Html_projects/README.md

-Html_projects repository with two branches and one collaborator

-I made a PR for the collaborator to merge
+Html_projects repository with two branches and an invite you creates a PR and merge it